SymfonyCasts/netgen-layouts/sfcasts/shared-layouts.md

 Fortunately, there's a better way to handle repeated layout elements like this.

-Hit "Discard" to get back to the layouts list, then click "Shared Layouts" and "New Shared Layout".
-As usual, the layout type doesn't matter much, so I'll use my normal one... and call it "Nav and Footer Layout".
+Hit "Discard" to get back to the layouts list, then click "Shared layouts" and "New shared layout".
+As usual, the layout type doesn't matter much, so I'll use my normal one... and call it "Nav & Footer Layout".

 This is not going to be a *real* layout that's linked to any pages.
 Nope, it's just going to be a layout that we steal pieces from.
 Up in the top zone, create a